 Have you found a tool, program, or website you found particularly useful?
 You might want to make a list of them.
 When I started translating, I discovered a few valuable websites and tools.
 I made a list of them for future reference, and it turned out to be a lifesaver.
 Having that list to come back to when I needed help reminded me of resources that I often completely forgot about and which made the job much easier.

-What do you keep track of in your personal notebook?
-I’d love to hear if you have other ideas for entries in a writing or creativity notebook.
+What do you keep track of in your notebook?
+I’d love to hear your ideas for entries in a personal notebook.